GaelVaroquaux/website/content/science/comparing_distributions_l1.rst

 overlap.

-Using Kernel embeddings of distributions enables to capture the aspects of convergence in the spatial domain because the Kernels used give a spatial smoothness to the representatives:
+Using kernel embeddings of distributions enables to capture the aspects of convergence in the spatial domain because the kernels used give a spatial smoothness to the representatives:

 .. image:: attachments/comparing_distributions_l1/converging_diracs.png
    :width: 70%